 The smoother the flow between action and thought, the stronger the scene will be.

-Although some scenes (and some writers) find the perfect balance between action and internal thought with ease, other scenes take work to get that balance right.
-Tip the balance too far in either direction, and the writing can come across as too slow (too much in a character's head) or too flat (all description, no character).
+Although some scenes (and some writers) naturally find the perfect balance between action and internal thought, other scenes take work to get that balance right.
+Tip it too far in either direction, and the writing can come across as too slow (too much in a character's head) or too flat (all description, no character).

-The genre will affect that balance, and a more thoughtful novel will likely tip to the internal thought side, while a thriller might lean toward the action.
+The genre will affect that balance, such as a more thoughtful novel typically tips more to the internal thought side, while a thriller usually leans toward the action.

 Different characters will also react differently to embarrassment, as well.
-A shy type might slink away with her mind going a mile a minute, while a fighter type might stand her ground and try to laugh it off or make a joke.
+A shy type might slink away with their mind going a mile a minute, while a fighter type might stand their ground and try to laugh it off or make a joke.

-Let's look at an example from The Shifter.
+Let's look at an example from my novel, The Shifter.
 Actually, let's have some fun and look at a re-worked-to-make-it-bad example.
 First, the opening with all action:

-One reason this reads so poorly is that there's no variety in the sentences.
+A big reason this reads so badly, is that there's no variety in the sentences.
 The rhythm is all the same and that kills the prose and makes it feel stagnant.
 There's nothing for a reader to care about here, because it's impersonal.

 (Here's more on 4 Ways to Keep Your Sentences From All Sounding the Same)